The fitness industry has a propensity to divide subjects into polar opposites, leaving a vast space of opportunity between the two.

 Myth 2: You can only Digest 30 grams of Protein per Meal

-Any extra protein consumed will go to other functions in the body or used as energy.
+Any extra protein consumed will go to other functions in the body, used as energy or excreted.

 Myth 3: Too Much Protein will Make you Fat